found a new home!

 for one too.
 Find a pet to adopt.

-I am already neutered, housetrained, purebred, up to date with shots, not good with dogs, and not good with cats.
+I am already spayed, housetrained, purebred, up to date with shots, not good with kids, not good with dogs, and not good with cats.

 Destiny was rescued, fostered, and placed by a private individual 4 years ago.
 This dog has been returned to her rescuer due to conflicts with a new dog in the house and is now looking for permanant placement.

 This girl has quite a character.
 This is what her rescuer says about her:

 "Desi is an absolute sweetheart.
 She is genuinely excited to see you - you could have left for one minute but you come back and it was like you were gone for days.
 She loves to play, but is very content lounging around and napping.
 I call her sneaky because one minute she is in the living room apparently napping and then moments later, she's gone.
 Where you ask?
 My bed of course.
 It is quite endearing.
 The only trouble she truly has are socialization issues that I believe with the right resources and love can be overcome.
 She incredibly smart and independent, but loves to know you're there.
 Also, Desi can go very lengths of time (at work) and be completely fine - no incidents, ever."

 Destiny prefers not to share her person with other female dogs and is dominant around them, but she has gotten along with mild, submissive males in the past.
 She chases and hunts cats and small animals, so she will not be placed in a home with them.